 Crockpot Candy is a staple of the holiday season in my house.
 Ooey gooey chocolate cascading over roasted nuts for a remarkably simple yet devastatingly delicious homemade Christmas candy!
-Even better, you can make these crockpot peanut clusters right in your slow cooker!
+Even better, you can make these crockpot peanut clusters right in your slow cooker with simple ingredients!

-I’m not exaggerating here — watch the video in this post to see just how mouthwatering these treats are!!
+I’m not exaggerating here — watch the video in this post to see just how mouthwatering this easy recipe is!!

 Sometimes the best sweets are the simplest, and does it get more classic than chocolate and peanuts?
 My crockpot candy recipe is no fuss with no funny business.